-Some people never bring awareness to the visions they see when their eyes are closed.
-When I shut my eyes and reduce sensory input or when I’m in total darkness, my pupils dilate.
+An interesting case is when there is no sensory input to the eyeballs, for example, when I’m in total darkness or when I cover my eye cavities tightly with the cushions of my palms.
 In the absence of light, there is still plenty of visual action.
-My visions are replaced by something similar to a computer screensaver.
+Something similar to a computer screensaver replaces my visions.
 I don’t see a uniformly black image but rather faint images that change dynamically.
-The images resemble a changing aquarelle painted predominantly in gray.
-I may see ‘glow-in-the-dark’ specks of light moving around, different geometric shapes, flashes, traces of colors, and other ‘special effects.’
+The images resemble a changing aquarelle painted in different gray shades.
+I may see ‘glow-in-the-dark’ specks of light moving around, various geometric shapes, flashes, traces of colors, and other ‘special effects.’
 That is my idle vision.

-Even while totally preventing light from my eyeballs, my eyes continue to send signals to my brain.
-The brain needs some sort of light contrast to perceive black.
-It’s as if I have an inner source of faint light, keeping my eye sensors active and functional.
-My ‘inner camera’ continues to record blank clips.
+Even while totally preventing light from my eyeballs, my eyes continue to send visual signals.
+That is because my brain needs light contrast to perceive black.
+It’s like I have an inner source of faint illumination, keeping my eye sensors active and functional.
+Or put in other words, my ‘inner camera’ continues to record blank videos.

-The visions I see in my dreams are displayed on the same ‘screen,’ which displays my idle vision in the absence of light.
-For now, we don’t really understand the deep meaning of our dreams; they are still a mystery.
-Likewise, we have no profound understanding of how to interpret the faint visions seen when we close our eyes.
-Nevertheless, I may get some indications from these images, just as I can from my dreams.
+The visions in my dreams display on the ‘same screen,’ which shows my ‘idle vision’ when there is no light.
+For now, we don’t understand the deep meaning of our dreams; they are still a mystery.
+Likewise, we have no profound understanding of the meaning of these faint visions when we close our eyes.
+Nevertheless, I can get some indications from these images, as I can from my dreams.

 - Last image I look at before cutting off light sources.

 - Changes in light passing through my closed eyelids.

 - Coughing, sneezing, or other abrupt exhalations.

 - Pulsating or throbbing areas on the ‘screen.’